 The renewed RTGS service will deliver benefits across a number of areas.
 We will continue to enhance the service beyond transition state 3 to make sure it meets the changing needs of the industry.

 The Real-Time Gross Settlement (RTGS) service sits at the heart of all UK payments.
 RTGS is currently being renewed, with industry and for industry, to respond to the changing payments landscape.
-From early 2025, the renewed RTGS service will deliver a more resilient, flexible and innovative sterling settlement system to support monetary and financial stability.
+From Spring 2025, the renewed RTGS service will deliver a more resilient, flexible and innovative sterling settlement system to support monetary and financial stability.
 It will deliver benefits for industry across four key areas: increased resilience, greater access, wider interoperability and improved user functionality.

 Increased resilience | |